 - a.
+Practice times are normally 3 p.m.-4:30 p.m.
 Practices are generally scheduled on full instructional days. - b.
 Supervise all team members and stay until all students leave the school to go home. - c.
 Supervise your team when they are using the locker room. - d.
 Keep a record of team practices using the Daily Attendance Sheet.
 Turn this record into the assistant principal at the end of the season along with any other required paperwork.